 Whisk your eggs and pour them into your hollowed out bagel.

-Sprinkle your fillings inside the egg.
+Sprinkle your desired fillings (all optional) inside the egg.
 Add another whisked egg on top if your bagel isn’t quite full enough.

 Bake until the egg is set, and you’ve got yourself a bagel quiche!
 I’m glad I finally acted on the “Quiche inside a Bagel” idea in my head.
 It’s now one of my new, favorite breakfasts… especially on a day where I want something substantial, but healthy before I hit the slopes.
 Enjoy!